UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 ![Temp_vs_Demand_combined: ](img/Temp_vs_Demand_combined.jpg)

-Exploring this further, and looking at  at 6pm for QLD we can see a strong concave relationship (non linear) around a low point at close to 21 degrees.
+Exploring this further, and looking at 6pm for QLD we can see a strong concave relationship (non linear) around a low point at close to 21 degrees.

 Presumably as temperature moves further from this point, and the need for air conditioning or heating increase, so too does power demand.

 ![Temp_vs_Demand_6pm: ](img/Temp_vs_Demand_6pm.jpg)

-The relationship at midday is more linear in form, with average temperatures more around the 25 degree mark, and less of a requirement for heating as temperatures do not fall as far.
+The relationship at midday is more linear in form, with average temperatures close to 25 degrees, and therefore less of a requirement for heating, and possibly less people at home turning on air conditioners than in the evening.

 ![Temp_vs_Demand_Noon: ](img/Temp_vs_Demand_Noon.jpg)

-looking at 6am, we can see thata somewhat inverse relationship to 6pm, but with
+looking at 6am, we can see a somewhat similar concave relationship to 6pm, but with more variability.
+This is

 ![Temp_vs_Demand_Noon: ](img/Temp_vs_Demand_6am.jpg)

+## South Australia and Victoria ##

-Looking at the Victoria data, we can see a much strong response to demand as temperature decreases in the both the morning, but particularly the evening.
+Looking at the Victoria data, we can see a stronger response to demand as temperature decreases in the both the morning, but particularly the evening.

 ![TTemp_vs_Demand_combined_VIC: ](img/Temp_vs_Demand_combined_VIC.jpg)

-## South Australia and Victoria ##

 In South Australia, the trends are much less obvious, with demand generally higher in the evening, but with this trend much less driven by temperature.

 ![TTemp_vs_Demand_combined_SA: ](img/Temp_vs_Demand_combined_SA.jpg)

 # Analysis and Results